Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Introduction

 \begin{rem} In \cite[Theorem 1.7 (1)]{KN}, we have shown that $\{7A_1, 8A_1, 4A_1+D_4\}$ is the set of the Dynkin types of Du Val del Pezzo surfaces in characteristic two which are not realizable in characteristic zero.
 Theorem \ref{isom} shows that there are also the Dynkin types of Du Val del Pezzo surfaces in characteristic zero which are not realizable in characteristic two; $2A_1+2A_3$ is an example. \end{rem}

-A \textit{Frobenius splitting} (\textit{$F$-splitting} for short) property is expected to induce similar properties to those of varieties in characteristic zero.
+A \textit{Frobenius splitting} (\textit{$F$-splitting}, for short) property is expected to induce similar properties to those of varieties in characteristic zero.
 The other main theorem is Theorem \ref{F split Intro}, which supports this expectation.
 Note that all anti-canonical members of Du Val del Pezzo surfaces can be singular in positive characteristic as we pointed out in \cite[Theorem 1.4]{KN}. \begin{thm} Let $X$ be a Du Val del Pezzo surface over an algebraically closed field of characteristic $p>0$.
 Suppose that $X$ is $F$-split.
 Then a general member of $|-K_X|$ is smooth.
-Moreover, if $p=2$, then the set of ordinary elliptic curves in $|-K_X|$ is dense. \end{thm} \begin{rem} We can not drop the assumption on characteristic in the latter assertion of Theorem \ref{F split Intro}.
+Moreover, if $p=2$, then a general member of $|-K_X|$ is an ordinary elliptic curve. \end{thm} \begin{rem} We cannot drop the assumption on characteristic in the latter assertion of Theorem \ref{F split Intro}.
 Indeed, there exists an $F$-split Du Val del Pezzo surface in $p=3$ such that all smooth anti-canonical members are supersingular elliptic curves.
 We refer to Remark \ref{supersing} for the details. \end{rem}

 This paper is structured as follows.
 In Section \ref{sec:pre}, we recall some facts on Du Val del Pezzo surfaces, rational genus one fibrations, and Frobenius splittings.